 June, 22.
 Queen Victoria opens the South Kensington Museum, predecessor of the Victoria and Albert Museum, in London.

 June, 25.
 Queen Victoria formally grants her husband Albert the title Prince Consort.

 June, 26.
 The first award ceremony for the new Victoria Cross medal was held at a ceremony in Hyde Park, London.
 Queen Victoria invested 62 Crimean recipients.

 June, 30 (Tuesday).
 Dickens gives a reading of A Christmas Carol to raise funds for the widow and family of Douglas Jerrold, a good friend of Dickens who died on 8 June.
 The reading, to a packed audience, is held at St. Martin’s Hall, London.

 July, 14 (Tuesday).
 The prison hulk HMS Defence catches fire at her moorings off Woolwich.
 The event brings an end to the use of such hulks in home waters.

 Summer.
 Hans Christian Anderson visits Dickens at Gad’s Hill Place.

-Autumn (?).
+August (?).
 Charles Dickens meets Ellen Ternan.